thoughtram/blog/_posts/2017-11-27-custom-overlays-with-angulars-cdk-part-two.md

 imageUrl: /images/banner/custom_overlays_2.jpg
 date: 2017-11-27T00:00:00.000Z
 summary: >-
-  In this follow up post we demonstrate how to use Angular's CDK to build a custom overlay that looks and feels much like the Google Drive file preview overlay.
+  In this follow-up post we demonstrate how to use Angular's CDK to build a custom overlay that looks and feels much like the Google Drive file preview overlay.
 We'll pick up from where we left off and implement keyboard support, image preloading and add animations in order to make our overlay more engaging.
 categories:
   - angular
 tags: